KomodoHQ/komodo-operations-handbook/investment.md

   - Reuse well-tested code
   - More people manually testing with more test devices
   - A clear "sign off" process, internally and externally
-  - Dont consider testing outside the scope of "finished"
+  - Don't consider testing outside the scope of "finished"
   - Technical discussion groups for knowledge sharing
   - Ensure people are well trained, and follow industry and company standards